hawkeyedatatsai/Stroke-Prediction/README.md

 # machine-learning- Stroke Prediction
 A classification problem with following descriptions will be addressed with machine learning skills

-1. Business problem and stakeholders
+1. Questions to be answered to general public and stakeholders.

-In a very imbalance data where only 5% of the people have stroke, how to train the machine learning models and identify the risk of stroke?
+In a very imbalance data where only 5% of the people have stroke, there are two major questions to be answered

+- which feature is most likely related with stroke?

+- how to train the machine learning models and best identify the risk of stroke?

 2. Data source and description